 Pros and Cons of Brick

-Here we share the advantages and disadvantages of brick vs stucco.
+Here we share the advantages and disadvantages.

 Pros